History of OpenWISP

 The benefits of the collaboration between the Province of Rome and CASPUR were not late to arrive: just after two months (i.e. December 2008) there were more than 50 hot-spots dislocated on the entire territory of the Province.
 Such a feature would have been practically impossible for the common architectures used for Wi-Fi networking, given the very rigid Italian regulatory laws in this matter.
 In the course of 2009, a fundamental year for Provinciawifi network growth, the expansion requirements in terms of number of access points and increasing amount of service users, made it necessary to develop appropriate software tools to improve the simplicity and speed of Provinciawifi network management.

-The software tools and the architectures, as previously decided, are now being released to the public free of charge with open-source licenses and as a complete stand alone open source project: OpenWISP.
+The software tools and the architectures, as previously decided, have been released to the public free of charge with open-source licenses and as a complete stand alone open source project: OpenWISP.

 The evolution of OpenWISP